SuperCh-SE-NCSU/Project2_badsmell/README.md

   Project3: 29
 ```

-**8. Mean and standard deviation number of labels assigned to each issue**
+####8.
+Mean and standard deviation number of labels assigned to each issue

+This feature will show us mean and standard deviation of number of labels assigned to each issue.
+And in this feature, we consider label and issue together, we want to find out the reasonable of the setting of labels.
+Also, we want to find out whether team members used to add corresponding labels to issues or not.

+<b>Scripts are found here</b>

 #####Result
 We calculated mean and standard deviation number of labels assigned to each issue.